-Plans for two Scottish lectures by a controversial American preacher. are to be discussed by the Church of Scotland figures at a meeting next week.
-Glasgow Presbytery is expected to seek to address concerns raised by some church figures over the booking of Bishop Jack Spong, an Episcopalian who rejects the idea of a supernatural God and does not believe Christ died for man's sins.
+This was just a couple of weeks before the meetings went ahead.
+Plans for two Scottish lectures by a controversial American preacher are to be discussed by Church of Scotland figures at a meeting next week.

+[16:47] Glasgow Presbytery is expected to seek to address concerns raised by some church figures over the booking of Bishop Jack Spong, an Episcopalian who rejects the idea of a supernatural God and does not believe Christ died for man's sins.

-Mr. Spong, who also rejects the virgin birth and believes the resurrection was not a physical rising, has attracted admirers and critics alike.
-A church spokesman said, no concerns were raised with the presbytery over Mr. Spong's views and the public lectures are expected to go ahead as planned.
+Mr. Spong also rejects the virgin birth and believes the resurrection was not a physical rising.
+He has attracted admirers and critics alike.

+A Church of Scotland spokesman said, no concerns were raised with the presbytery over Mr. Spong's views.
+Can you believe that?
+And the public lectures are expected to go ahead as planned.

-And this week they did in a church in Mogai and a church in Giffnock, £12 a ticket.
+And back in October they did in a church in Mulgay and a church in Giffnock £12 a ticket to listen to Absolute Mince.
 The identity of Jesus Christ will always be under attack in every generation and in every place.

-[19:33] The specific details of the attack may vary but its character always remains the same.
+The specific details of the attack may vary but its character always remains the same.
 It is against Christ.
 It is anti-Christ.
 So what should the church do about this?

-If we are a family, a family united by the truth and love, what can we do to protect the church family from these deceivers?
+[18:04] If we are a family, a family united by the truth and love, what can we do to protect the church family from these deceivers?
 Just as parents are so careful and protective of their children, so each church must take proper steps to protect the church family.

-In verse 8, John puts it bluntly, if these anti-Christ deceivers are allowed to harm the church's children, then all the work will be lost.
+And verse 8 puts it bluntly, if these anti-Christ deceivers are allowed to harm the church's children, then all the work will be lost.
+Friends, I know most of you, most of you have only got a stomach for compromise rather than conflict.

-although most of us might just have a stomach for compromise rather than conflict, John warns us that compromise over the true identity of Jesus Christ will not bring peace but will bring disaster and ruin to the church.
+But John warns us that compromise over the true identity of Jesus Christ will not bring peace but will bring disaster and ruin to the church.